um-grex/grex-docs/content/english/software/containers.md

 ## Using Apptainer from CCEnv on Grex
 ---

-The Alliance's (formerly ComputeCanada) software stack now provides Apptainer modules in the two latest Standard Environments, _StdEnv/2020_ and _StdEnv/2023_.
-Most recent Apptainer versions (1.2.4 and older) do not require "suexec" and thus can be used off the CVMFS as usual.
+The Alliance's (formerly ComputeCanada) CCEnv software stack now provides Apptainer modules in the current Standard Environment, _StdEnv/2023_.
+Apptainer on the CCEnv stack is installed in suid-less mode, and thus can be used off the CVMFS CCEnv stack directly.
+We recommend always using the most recent Apptainer module available.
 The only caveat would be to first unload any "singularity" or "apptainer" modules from other software stacks by _module purge_.
-Apptainer on the CCEnv stack is installed in suid-less mode.

 The following commands show how to run the image from the previous example _/R-INLA.sif_: